mariolukas/FabScanPi-Build-Raspbian/README.md

 Build Raspbian Image
 =========================================================

-Build (and cross-compile) your own image for Raspberry Pi
+Build (and cross-compile) your own Raspian image for FabScanPi

 Set of bash scripts for your Debian or Ubuntu Linux to create your own .img file for Raspberry Pi.
 Have your own image with YOUR content in minutes!